 Please contact us for free advice on to the best interceptor to suit your needs.

-BMS have introduced a full set of Petrol Interceptor/Holding Tank Sizing & Selection Charts to help you easily size and select an Interceptor/Holding Tank suitable for your requirements.
+BMS have also introduced a full set of Petrol Interceptor/Holding Tank Sizing & Selection Charts to help you easily size and select an Interceptor/Holding Tank suitable for your requirements.
 They can be downloaded at this link.

 BMS Three Chamber Full Retention interceptors are available in a wide range of sizes varying from 1,100 L up to 100,000 L. Larger sizes can be accommodated on order.
 Full Retention interceptors are used in areas where there is a high risk of petrol/oil contaminating the on-site drainage e.g. Fuel Distribution Depots, Scrap Yards, Car/ Vehicle Workshops and Washdown areas.